 - Attend research orientation talks (August); those faculty members interested in taking on a graduate student for rotations will briefly discuss research being conducted in his/her lab.
 During the talks:

-- Review each professor’s research profile/biography; available in your Orientation Binders and on the Pharmaceutical Sciences website.
+- Review each professor’s research profile/biography; available on the Pharmaceutical Sciences website.

 - Note questions you have for each professor.